vvscode/docs/docs/tutorials/android/build-a-simple-android-voip-calling-app-with-sinch.md

 Hold onto the key and secret from this app; you will use them in just a few minutes.

-Next, download the Sinch Android SDK from `here <sinchvvvdownloads>`.
+Next, download the Sinch Android SDK from [here](doc:sinchvvvdownloads).
 To add the Sinch SDK to your project:

 1. Copy the entire libs folder to your project’s app folder